googleapis/dotnet-spanner-entity-framework/README.md

 # Google.Cloud.EntityFrameworkCore.Spanner
 [Google Cloud Spanner](https://cloud.google.com/spanner/docs/) database provider for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).

+__NOTE: This project is still in DEVELOPMENT.
+It may make breaking changes without prior notice and should not yet be used for production purposes.__

 # Getting started
 The Entity Framework Core provider allows you to use the Entity Framework to create your database, query and update data.
 To get started, install the NuGet package for `Google.Cloud.EntityFrameworkCore.Spanner` and call the "UseSpanner" method